Eolu/const-gen/README.md

 ## Attributes

 #[inherit_doc]
-The generated definition will inhereit the documentation of the source item.
-This can be applied seperately to enum variants.
+The generated definition will inherit the documentation of the source item.

 #[inherit_docs]
-The generated definition will inhereit the documentation of the source item, as well as internal items (currently applies only to enum variants).
+The generated definition will inherit the documentation of the source item, as well as internal items (fields and variants).

 ## Limitations